stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/add-item.md

 ## Add new item
 ::: tip
 Before you start adding items, make sure your workspace is ready.
-You may need to create additional [parameters](./dashboard.md#parameters) and [locations](./dashboard.md#locations) in the [dashboard](./dashboard.md) (access is restricted to the group's administrators).
+You may need to create additional [parameters](/laboratory-information-management-system/dashboard-parameters.html#create-parameter) and [locations](/laboratory-information-management-system/dashboard-locations.html#create-location) in the `Dashboard`.
+Access to the `Dashboard` is restricted to the [administrator](/laboratory-information-management-system/dashboard-users-management.html#users-management)).
 :::

 Creation of categories is not mandatory.
 However, when you add a new item you have to assign a category and/or a name.